sennyfu-s/compmethods-df753/problem_set4/README.md

     a2, b2 = a2_new, b2_new

-# Compare with previous max
+# Compare with previous results
 if e < e2:
     print(f"gm: a={a:.3f}, b={b:.3f}, error={e:.3f}")
     print(f"lm: a={a2:.3f}, b={b2:.3f}, error={e2:.3f}")